ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog for 3.6.93

+- Update Truncate routines to watch for a total count of 0

 ## ChangeLog for 3.6.92

 - Update French and fix Japanese and Portuguese strings